 In case the terminated employee received recurring payments or paid recurring deductions, these records can be delimited.
 Even though the employee status is terminated and payroll will not consider this employee anymore, you may want to have a correct employee history record in case the employee applies in the future for another job at the company.

-In case you want to delimit the recurring payments CN: or deductions records, go to the employee’s Compensation Information block and select the History icon (Clock icon).
+In case you want to delimit the recurring payments or deductions records, go to the employee’s Compensation Information block and select the History icon (Clock icon).
 On the upcoming Compensation Information Changes screen select the Insert New Record link.
 On the upcoming Insert Record for Compensation Information screen, in the When would you like your changes to take effect? field enter the first day after the termination date.
 In the Event field enter Termination and in the Event Reason field that entry, you entered in test step # 6 in the table above.
 In the Compensation block of the screen, delete the appropriate Pay Component by choosing the Trash Bin icon next to it.
 Save the data.

 In case you want to delimit the recurring deductions records, go to the employee’s Recurring Deduction block and select the History icon (Clock icon).
 On the upcoming screen select the Insert New Record link.
 On the upcoming Insert History Record for Recurring Deduction screen, in the When would you like your changes to take effect? field enter the first day after the termination date and delete the appropriate Pay Component by choosing the Trash Bin icon next to it.
 Save the data.

-CN: Absatz gestrichen, alle anderen haben ihn

 Caution

 In case integration with Employee Central Payroll is in place, the termination data is replicated to Employee Central Payroll.
-In order to check the correctness of the replicated data, proceed as described in test script of scope item Integration with SuccessFactors Employee Central Payroll (15O).
-In addition, termination payment data needs to be maintained for the employee, because he or she is to receive lump payments as a consequence of the termination.
-For this refer also to test script of scope item Integration with SuccessFactors Employee Central Payroll (15O), process step Maintaining Termination Payment Data, where the maintenance procedure is given.
+In order to check the correctness of the replicated data, proceed as described in test script of scope item Integration with SAP SuccessFactors Employee Central Payroll (15O).

-only in AU, not in US, AE, DE, FR, GB, SA

 Sending E-mail Notification about Terminated Employee

 Purpose